richeney/federated_managed_identity/README.md

 ## Storage Account

 Generate a predictable 8 character hash from the resource group's resource ID.
-This will be used to help the stporage account FQDN to be globally unique.
+This will be used to help the storage account FQDN to be globally unique.

 ```bash
 groupid=$(az group show --name terraform --query id --output tsv)